djfranzel/com.voice-foundry.coding-assessment/readme.md

 ##### Deployment:

-Must have `aws-cli` installed with configured credentials and node `v14.XX`.
+Must have `aws-cli` v2 installed with configured credentials and node `v14.XX`.

-Run `./deployment/deploy.sh` to locally generate a .zip file of the lambda, and then execute creation of the cloud-formation stack.
+`./deployment/deploy.sh`

-Resources for the Lambda and DynamoDB table will be created with associated roles via Cloud Formation.
-I did not have enough time to create a Custom Resource for the contact flow setup.
-Instead, I exported the contact flow to `./deployment/contact-flow.json`.
-A user can add this to their Amazon Connect instance.
-I started the `aws-cli` commands for importing the contact flow programmatically as well, but this method lacks the lifecycle features of Cloud Formation (CREATE, UPDATE, DELETE).
+Replace variables at the top of the file with your own and run the script from the project root.
+This generates a .zip of the lambda, uploads it to an S3 bucket, and then executes a CloudFormation template that creates the lambda, table, and associated roles in a stack.

-If you wish to set up the web-app, deploy the `view-saved-vanity-numbers` lambda, expose an API Gateway endpoint, set up static web-hosting in your S3 bucket of choice, and upload the `./s3/index.html` file there.
-Add the api-url to the axios get function.
+A user will have to add the `./deployment/contact-flow.json` to their own Connect instance.
+The commands for associating the lambda function and adding the contact flow to the Connect instance are started.

-The `./s3/deploy.sh` script can be used as a template to deploy updates to the file once the environment is set up.
+The web-app code exists in `./s3/` with an update script.
+A user can create an S3 bucket with static web hosting enabled, deploy the `./lambdas/view-saved-vanity-numbers` lambda, expose that lambda via API Gateway, add the endpoint in the `./s3/index.html` and deploy.
+This could be fully automated as well.

-Service-specific updates in the lambdas can be updated with the `deploy-update.sh` script.
-Make sure to replace my environment-specific variables with your own.
+More could be done to fully automate this deployment with CloudFormation.
+It is possible with Custom Resources and more time spent configuring the instance, but the main parts are there given the time.
+Let me know if you have any questions.